 - As the product matures, we add more people to the Lab and continue the process until our associates decide the product is ready for general availability.

-Associates are also able to view, in real time, what tools are in the pipeline, key features, and countries of availability on the Labs Dashboard.
+Associates are also able to view, in real time, what tools are in the pipeline, key features, and countries of availability on their Command dashboard.

 The Labs methodology is proving to be superior to others for many reasons, shares Pavlovic: